Ibaraki Plant (IP)

 Industrial Waste Reduction Initiatives

 To reduce industrial waste, we promote activities to reduce product and semi-finished product scraps and waste separation mainly by each process manager.
-We are working to reduce the amount of waste by recycling waste plastics used in manufacturing processes.
+We are working to reduce the amount of waste by recycling waste plastic generated during the manufacturing process and reusing some of the waste secondary materials as packaging materials.

 Alleviating and responding to climate change